tradingstrategy-ai/docs/source/glossary.rst

         JSON data is organized into key-value pairs, where keys are strings and values can be strings, numbers, arrays, objects, booleans, or null.

+        See the `JSON specification <https://www.json.org/json-en.html>`_ for more information.

+        Also see an example of using JSON with TradingStrategy data in the `JSON example <https://tradingstrategy.ai/api/explorer/#/Trading%20pair/web_candles>`_

         See also

         - :term:`Python`

+        - :term:`JSONL`

     Trailing stop loss